syncfusion-content/javascript-docs/js/Gantt/Rows.md

 ### Expand/Collapse all the tasks dynamically

-All the tasks in Gantt will be expanded/collapsed by clicking `expandAll` and `collapsedAll` toolabr items or by using [`expandAllItems`](/api/js/ejgantt#methods:expandallitems "expandAllItems()") and [`collapseAllItems`](/api/js/ejgantt#methods:collapseallitems "collapseAllItems()") methods.
+All the tasks in Gantt will be expanded/collapsed by clicking `expandAll` and `collapsedAll` toolbar items or by using [`expandAllItems`](/api/js/ejgantt#methods:expandallitems "expandAllItems()") and [`collapseAllItems`](/api/js/ejgantt#methods:collapseallitems "collapseAllItems()") methods.
 We can invoke this methods dynamically on any action like external button click.
 The below code example shows how to use this methods.

 {% highlight js %}